therealnicoroshi/modlist/README.md

   ## *CHOOSE ONLY ONE TO ACTIVATE*

+### 6. Choose your profile

-5. There are 2 included profiles
+### There are 2 included profiles to choose from based on screen resolution

 Default game profile resolution is 1920x1080.

-21:9 profile is 3440x1440
+21:9 profile is set for 3440x1440 but can be used for widescreen 1080p as well.

 Choose and select the one that fits your screen resolution.

-  ### *Don't forget to change your resoltion in Bethini to match your screen resolution.*
+  ### *Don't forget to change your resolution in Bethini to match your screen resolution.*

+### 7. Set your affinity

-6. In MO2 top left find the tools tab, and click on it.
+In MO2 top left find the tools tab, and click on it.

 Find:
 ### *Set CPU Affinity*

 Click it and allow it to set the affinty for your processor.

+## Congratulations you are now installed and set up.

- # Included tools:
+ # Included Tools:

 Bethini Pie